Arseni1919/Learning_DRL/README.md

 ### Monte Carlo Methods

 On the other extreme from DP methods there are Monte Carlo methods.
 Here we do not assume any knowledge about the world model.
 Pure experience-based learning.
 I will show here some Monte Carlo (MC) control algorithms as well.
-THe idea is to gather experience  and to average out all valuable info and to improve policies with it.
+The idea is to gather experience  and to average out all valuable info and to improve policies with it.

 Example 1: